vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 and my guess is it's the antibiotic (clindamycin).
 I also re-measured my temperature and got 98.2 / 98.4.

+### Udupi Palace food on 2023-07-08 at 6:30 PM

+I had a takeout meal of spinach masala dosa from Udupi Palace on 2023-07-08 at 6:30 PM.
+This was my typical takeout from Udupi Palace.
+I had a Vitamin C tablet but none of my other supplements and medications with this meal.

 ## Sleep

 ### Sleep at night on 2023-07-05 (or rather, past midnight on 2023-07-06)